leviptz/oseklausur/README.md

 # oseKlausur

-This project was created to support learning for an exams.
+This project was created to support learning for an exam.

 The content on the page is in german.